gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 * Mandates that more modern DTLS version are required (DTLS 1.2 or 1.3)

-* Mandates use of modern HMAC algorithm (SHA-256) in the SCTP authentication extension {{RFC4895}}.
+* Mandates support of modern HMAC algorithm (SHA-256) in the SCTP authentication extension {{RFC4895}}.

 * Recommends support of {{RFC8260}} to enable interleaving of large